Cancer sucks.

 I leave you with these lyrics from Tenth Avenue North's song Losing:

-"We think pain is owed apologies, a
+"We think pain is owed apologies, and then it'll stop.

 But truth be told, it doesn't matter if they're sorry or not.